Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Insertion Search (IS) Scheduling Algorithm

 \section{Insertion Search (IS) Scheduling Algorithm}

-In the previous section, we found the optimum scheduler for $N=2$ sources for C-GAW.
+In the previous section, we obtained the optimum cyclic schedule for $N=2$ sources for C-GAW.
 Optimum scheduling for general $N>2$ sources for C-GAW remains an open problem.
-In this section, we propose a heuristic search-based scheduler called insertion search (IS) for general numbers of sources.
-For the description of the IS algorithm, we first define the insertion operator $g(P,n,k)$, for $1\leq n \leq N$, $0 \leq k < K$, which maps the original frame $P$ with cycle length $K$, to a new pattern $P'$ with cycle length $K+1$, which is obtained by inserting a source-$n$ transmission before the $k$th element of $P$ for $k=0,1,\ldots,K-1$.
+In this section, we propose a heuristic search-based scheduler called Insertion Search (IS) for general number of sources.
+For the description of the IS algorithm, we first define the insertion operator $g(P,n,k)$, for $1\leq n \leq N$, $0 \leq k < K$, which maps the original frame $P$ with size $K$, to a new pattern $P'$ with size $K+1$, which is obtained by inserting a source-$n$ transmission before the $k$th element of $P$.
 As an example, let $P$ be given as in \eqref{example1}.
 Then, $g(P,1,6)$ is obtained by inserting a source-1 transmission just before the 6th entry of $P$,